 Cost: Free, Self-Guided (Optional Fees Listed Below)

-Best Time To Go: Work around the tour hours of the James J Hill house which is the main attraction.
+Best Time To Go: Try to schedule your visit around the James J Hill House tour hours which is the main attraction.
 Tours run Wednesday-Saturday 10am-3:30pm; Sunday 1-3:30pm.

 Stop: James J Hill House